 \section{Introduction}

-The exascale era of High Performance Computing (HPC) has seen a steady increase in system capabilities, driven by hardware advances -such as improved memory, storage, interconnects and processor parallelism- and new programming models, runtimes and libraries.
-However, studies show that efficient utilization of resources such as CPUs, GPUs, and memory remains a challenge~\cite{Jie2023}.
-It is common for jobs to overcommit nodes, use fault tolerance mechanisms, or underutilise resources during execution phases, wasting energy.
-These inefficiencies often leave nodes idle while other jobs wait, highlighting the need for a better resource management of the system.
+The exascale era of High Performance Computing (HPC) has seen a steady increase in system capabilities, driven by hardware advances, such as improved memory, storage, interconnects and processor parallelism, as well as new programming models, runtimes, and libraries.
+However, studies show that the efficient utilization of resources such as CPUs, GPUs, and memory remains challenging~\cite{Jie2023}.
+Thus, it is common for jobs to underutilized resources during the execution, resulting in wasting energy.
+These inefficiencies often leave nodes idle while other jobs wait, highlighting the need for the system to be managed more efficiently.

-Dynamic resource management allows jobs to vary the amount of resources allocated to them at run time, as long as the Resource Manager System (RMS) and applications can adapt to these changes.
-This capability has proven to be an effective strategy for improving the use of HPC infrastructures according to different specific optimization objectives.
-The main objectives are to maximize resource utilization~\cite{Chadha2021}, increase computational~\cite{sergiothesis} or energy efficiency~\cite{Iserte2019a,Cascajo2023}, and improve I/O performance~\cite{Sanchez2023}.
+Dynamic resource management (DRM) allows jobs to adjust the amount of resources allocated to them during runtime, as long as the Resource Manager System (RMS) and the applications can handle these changes.
+This capability has proven to be an effective strategy to optimize the use of HPC infrastructures according to different objectives.
+Usually, the main objectives are to maximize resource utilization~\cite{Chadha2021}, increase computational~\cite{sergiothesis} or energy efficiency~\cite{Iserte2019a,Cascajo2023}, and improve I/O performance~\cite{Sanchez2023}.

-From an application perspective, this adaptability is known as malleability~\cite{Feitelson1996}, defined in this paper as the ability of a distributed parallel application to adjust its size dynamically by changing the number of MPI~\cite{mpi40} ranks allocated to it at any point during its execution.
-This flexibility improves application performance by scaling up when resources are available and releasing them when demand is high, thereby enabling optimal resource use.
+From an application perspective, this adaptability is known as malleability~\cite{Feitelson1996}, defined in this paper as the ability of a distributed parallel application to dynamically adjust its size by changing the number of MPI~\cite{mpi40} ranks allocated to it at any point during its execution.
+This flexibility improves application performance by scaling up when resources are available and scaling down when demand is high, thereby enabling optimal resource utilization.
 Malleability is activated at specific checkpoints within the application, and requires the execution of a series of stages. \begin{enumerate} \item \textit{Reconfiguration feasibility}: The RMS decides whether to resize the job according to a dynamic resource allocation policy.
-If this is not the case, the rest of the steps are not performed.
+If not, the subsequent steps are not performed.